Ed94/gencpp/Readme.md

 * untyped_fmt
 * untyped_token_fmt

-During serialization any untyped Code AST is has its string value directly injected inline of whatever context the content existed as an entry within.
+During serialization any untyped Code AST has its string value directly injected inline of whatever context the content existed as an entry within.
-Even though thesee are not validated from somewhat correct c/c++ syntax or components, it doesn't mean that Untyped code can be added as any component of a Code AST:
+Even though these are not validated from somewhat correct c/c++ syntax or components, it doesn't mean that Untyped code can be added as any component of a Code AST:

 * Untyped code cannot have children, thus there cannot be recursive injection this way.